 What is Botox?

 Botox is a cosmetic treatment that helps to smooth wrinkles in the face by relaxing the facial muscles and preventing them from contracting.
-It is FDA-approved and is injected directly into the skin.
+It is FDA-approved and is injected directly into the muscle.
 It is derived from a natural bacterium called botulinum toxin that is found in soil, lakes and forests, and, while being an extremely poisonous substance, is considered safe when used in extremely low concentrations, such as injections.

 Botox can help you look years younger by removing wrinkles on your forehead and around your eyes.
-Moreover, botox is also helpful in alleviating a variety of other symptoms, including excessive sweating and migraines caused by jaw clenching.
+Moreover, Botox is also helpful in alleviating a variety of other symptoms, including excessive sweating and migraines caused by jaw clenching.

 What Are the Benefits of Botox?